sofiawallq/restaurant-sakura/README.md

 Some things I haven't been able to sort out up to date - when a site user first makes a booking as a guest, and then registers for an accound the connection between their email and reservations isn't fully in place.
 So at the moment only users that have registered and then Make a reservation can view and edit their reservations.
 I tried to sort it out with adding a signals.py file to my booking app and updating the apps.py but its still not in place.

 Also some alert messages that follow along with the Django Allauth is causing havock on the admin page when you make a lot of successful registrations, sign ins, bookings and so on at the same time.
 Good thing the messages work though - but not in an optimal way just yet.

+At this point the confirmation messages for signing in and out only show up on the admin panel page, and even though I have tried to redirect the messages, create modules and tried to redirect the Sign-In action to a new page based on a confirmation html-file there were always a new error showing up - so for the being this function does not work as I intended it to.

 ## Deployment